AlexDralur/revblog/README.md

 #### *Main Screen:*

 * Main screen of the forum.
-User or visitors (they do not have to be logged) can see the categories.
+User or visitors (they do not have to be logged) can see the categories and how many posts there are inside each category.

 ![Main screen screenshot](static/images-docs/main_page_screenshot.png)

 #### *Post List screen:*

 * Once the user/visitor clicks in one category, they are then redirected to all the posts inside that category.
-If the user is logged, the page shows the favourite posts first, from the newest to the last one.
+The user can see how many comments there are in each post.

 ![Post List screenshot](static/images-docs/posts_list.png)